For the purposes of the Data Protection Act 1998, Nice Work will be the data controller in respect of data collected via this website.

 How long we will keep it

 We will retain your Athletics Data contained in the race entry list and results for the purposes of maintaining a historical record of the event.
 You have the right to request your details be deleted from those records notwithstanding that the data may be required for the legitimate purposes in managing our business – and to retain records for legitimate accounting purposes.
+Data is normally held for a period of three years in a password protected environment.
+After three years, the data is archived – once again, in a password protected environment.

 You have the following rights under data protection legislation: